HowToDoInJava

 AIML (Artificial Intelligence Markup Language) is an XML dialect for creating natural language software agents.
 It contains the basic rules which Natural Language Understanding (NLU) unit uses internally.
-It can be think of as a heart of the engine.
+It can be thought of as the heart of the engine.
 The more rules we add in AIML – the more intelligent our Chatbot will be.

 • Eclipse and Maven – for coding and development.